1. Go to Lincoln Park Zoo - hands down, the

 39. Have a bubble gum-blowing contest.

 41. Visit the library.
 Find the public library closest to you here.

 42. Make homemade bubbles to blow.

-43. Go to a baseball game-inexpensive minor leagues abound in the area.
+43. Go to a baseball game-inexpensive minor leagues abound in

 44. Go swimming.

 45. Clean up your neighborhood.
 Pick up litter.

 46. Paint a terra cotta pot and plant a flower.

 49. See a baby mammoth at the Field Museum, where Lyuba the Ice Age baby